birthofq/birthofq.github.io/_posts/2025-03-16-intelligent-social-matching-with-semantic-tagging.md

 ### Add a Semantic Relationship Layer

 This is where things get interesting.
-At this stage you're ready to integrate a lexical database to add more meaningful representations to users' tags.
-A lexical database at it's core is basically an organized collection of words, their meanings, and the relationships between them.
+At this stage, you're ready to integrate a lexical database to add more meaningful representations to users' tags.
+A lexical database at its core is basically an organized collection of words, their meanings, and the relationships between them.
 Good thing there already exists the perfect lexical database you can implement in this phase - _WordNet_.
 From the project homepage, the creators of WordNet (folks at Princeton) define it as "a large lexical database of English (where) nouns, verbs, adjectives and adverbs are grouped into sets of cognitive synonyms (synsets), each expressing a distinct concept."

-Now you might be wondering, why wait to implement a lexical database when you can just integrate it from the get go and immediately be able to model user tag relationships and their meanings.
+Now you might be wondering, why wait to implement a lexical database when you can just integrate it from the get-go and immediately be able to model user tag relationships and their meanings.
 Well there are a few reasons I thought about that made me ultimately decide to wait on the implementation:

-First, implementing a full semantic layer on day one not only adds more complexity to the development of the system, but it also forces you to build semantic relationships with a lot of guessing and hand waving alone.
+First, implementing a full semantic layer on day one not only adds more complexity to the development of the system, but it also forces you to build semantic relationships with a lot of guessing and hand-waving alone.

-Second, observing how users reason about and choose tags to represent information is relevant in the early stages, to know what tags matter to them and also because user tags might not always directly map cleanly to standardized English words, i.e slangs might be employed more times than expected.
+Second, observing how users reason about and choose tags to represent information is relevant in the early stages, to know what tags matter to them and also because user tags might not always directly map cleanly to standardized English words, i.e, slang might be employed more times than expected.

 Now after the integration of a lexical database, when someone tags themselves with "football" and another person uses "soccer," the system recognizes they're talking about the same thing (at least in most countries!).
 This seemingly simple improvement dramatically increases the quality of connections.